johnchaffee/platform-docs/6.-governance/b.getting-started-with-api-governance.md

 # Get Started with API Governance

 [API governance](a.overview.md) is being undertaken across companies of all shapes and sizes, but that's not to say that all of them achieve their desired objectives.
 Some API governance efforts try to standardize too much too soon and create overly restrictive rules which block legitimate work.
 API development teams then try to circumnavigate thme resulting  in more problems than improvements.
 To build a successful API governance program, thinking about governance in the right context is paramount.
 This can usually be solved via cooperation with collaborators from across the organization, surveying them to find and solve legitimate problems that do not slow developers down.
 There's no single strategy that fits all circumstances and use-cases.
 Governance is often a balancing act, and it's wise to take a light step-by-step approach.
-Stoplight Platform arms you with the tooling to help you at each stage of your initiative.
+Stoplight arms you with the tooling to help you at each stage of your initiative.

 While a lot of decisions would be taken in the context of your organization, these pointers can help you craft and execute your plan.